Moray Lifeline and Telecare

 Is There A Charge?

-The Telecare equipment, with the exception of the community alarm, will be provided free of charge but there is a charge to cover some of the cost of the 24 hours a day, seven days a week, alarm monitoring centre.The charge for 2022/23 is £40.20 (including VAT) per quarter, payable in arrears.
-Weekly cost is less that £3.10 per household.
+There is a blanket charge for the provision of the community alarm base unit and to cover some of the cost of the 24 hours a day, seven days a week, alarm monitoring centre in Aberdeen.
+For the financial year 2024/25, the charge for the service is £44.18 per quarter (including VAT), which is payable in arrears.
+That's less than £3.50 per week.

 What Else Will I Need To Do?

-To receive our service you must nominate 2 people to be your alarm responders who can be contacted by the alarm monitoring centre if needed.
-Most people are able to ask friends, family members or neighbours.
-From time to time some people struggle to identify responders – it may be possible for us to help find a volunteer in your local area who is willing to be your alarm responder.
-View a short video about volunteering with us.
+To receive our service, you must nominate at least two reliable people to be your alarm responders who can be contacted by the alarm monitoring centre if and when needed (day or night).
+Most people are able to ask friends, family members or neighbours to do this for them.
+If you are unable to provide two named responders, then it may not be possible to receive this service.
+The person assessing your eligibility will discuss any available alternative options with you, if this is the case.

 You must also test your community alarm by pressing the pendant once every 4 weeks.
 This helps ensure your equipment is working properly in case you need to use it in an emergency.